At a Glance

 ✨Tip Number 2

 Network with professionals in the mental health and criminal justice sectors.
-Attend relevant workshops or seminars to connect with others in the field, as personal recommendations can often give you an edge in the hiring process.
+Attend relevant workshops or seminars to connect with others in the field, which can provide valuable insights and potentially lead to referrals.

 ✨Tip Number 3